05.360 Service Animals, Emotional Support Animals, and Pets

 In accordance with North Carolina law (G.S. § 130A-185), all dogs, cats, and ferrets on campus are required to have current rabies vaccines and wear rabies vaccination tags.
 All dogs, cats, and ferrets living on campus as Emotional Support Animals must have current registration with the New Hanover County Animal Service Unit.

-The University’s approval, if granted, of an Emotional Support Animal under this policy is animal-specific.
+The University’s approval, if granted, of an Emotional Support Animal under this Policy is animal-specific.
 A student must follow the request process in this Policy when requesting a new or different animal.

 Pets